-The education of the first, second and third year Plastic Surgery residents is provided by attending surgeons, who participate in the program on a scheduled basis.
-The Program Director is responsible for preparing a curriculum meeting the requirements of the American Board of Plastic Surgery, as well as those detailed in the Special Requirements for Residency Training in Plastic Surgery by the ACGME.
+The education of the first, second, and third year Plastic Surgery residents (fourth, fifth, sixth Integrated) is provided by attending surgeons, who participate in the program on a scheduled basis.
+The Program Director is responsible for preparing a curriculum meeting the requirements of the

+American Board of Plastic Surgery, as well as those detailed in the Special Requirements for Residency Training in Plastic Surgery by the ACGME.

-Six residents are appointed to the Residency Program over a three-year period.
+Six residents are appointed to the Independent Residency Program over a three-year period and six residents to the Integrated program over six years.
 One Burn Fellow at the PGY-3 level or above is selected for a twelve-month period.
-All rotations of the Plastic Surgical residents are of four-month duration and include Nassau County Medical Center, Winthrop University Hospital, North Shore University/Long Island Jewish, the Ambulatory Rotation through the office and ambulatory center of Long Island Plastic Surgical Group and selected community hospitals, the Hand Surgery Rotation, Breast Surgery rotation, and Stony Brook University Hospital.
+All rotations of the Plastic Surgical residents are of four-month duration and include Nassau County Medical Center, NYU Long Island Hospital and through the office and ambulatory center of Long Island Plastic Surgical Group and selected community hospitals, the Hand Surgery Rotation, Breast Surgery rotation, and Stony Brook University Hospital.